PHP Security Vulnerabilities That Still Cause Business Website Breaches

 $stmt->execute();

-With prepared statements, user input is never interpreted as SQL code, regardless of what characters it contains.
+With prepared statements, user input is never interpreted as SQL code.
 This is the only safe approach.
-Manual escaping functions can work as a belt-and-braces measure but should never be the primary defence because it is easy to miss on some inputs.
+Manual escaping functions can work as a belt-and-braces measure but should never be the primary defence because it is easy to miss on some input paths while applying them correctly on others.

-Blind SQL injection is a variant that applies when the application does not return query results in its response.
-An attacker determines whether a condition is true or false based on how long the page takes to load or whether content changes.
+Blind SQL injection is a variant that applies when the application does not return query results visibly.
+An attacker determines whether a condition is true or false based on how long the page takes to load or whether the response changes.
 If your application has SQL injection vulnerabilities, automated tools can detect and exploit them in minutes.

 Cross-Site Scripting: Stealing Sessions and Defacing Pages

 Cross-site scripting (XSS) occurs when user input is reflected in a web page without proper encoding, allowing an attacker to inject JavaScript that runs in the victim's browser.
-Unlike SQL injection, which attacks the server, XSS attacks the users of the site.
-Both are common in PHP applications that do not encode output correctly.
+Unlike SQL injection, which attacks the server, XSS attacks the users of your site.
+Both are common in PHP applications that do not encode output correctly before sending it to the browser.

 The fix for output is context-appropriate encoding.
 HTML output must escape special characters.
-PHP's htmlspecialchars() function handles this:
+PHP's htmlspecialchars() function handles this reliably when used correctly:

 echo htmlspecialchars($userInput, ENT_QUOTES | ENT_HTML5, 'UTF-8');